Scighost/Starward/README.md

 # What is Starward?

-**Starward** comes from the slogan of Star Rail: May This Journey Lead Us **Starward**, witch is very suitable to be used as an app name.
+**Starward** comes from the slogan of Star Rail: May This Journey Lead Us **Starward**, which is very suitable to be used as an app name.
 Starward is a game launcher that supports all desktop games of miHoYo.
 The goal of this project is to replace the official launcher completely, and then add some extended features.

 In addition to the download and installation of the game, the following features are included: